Quick Facts - BS/MS in Midwifery

 Where is direct-entry midwifery licensed?

-Midwifery is currently regulated in 26 states through licensure, certification and registration.
-See a chart showing where midwives are licensed.
+Midwifery is currently regulated in over half of the states through licensure, certification and registration.
+See a map showing the legal status of midwives across the country here

 Program Summary - BS/MS in Midwifery